neoforged/Documentation/docs/blockentities/container.md

 Aside from `Container`, it also implements the `MenuProvider` and `Nameable` interfaces:

 - `Nameable` defines a few methods related to setting (custom) names and, aside from many block entities, is implemented by classes such as `Entity`.
-This uses the [`Component` system][components].
+This uses the [`Component` system][component].
-- `MenuProvider`, on the other hand, defines the `#createMenu` method, which allows an `AbstractContainerMenu` to be constructed from the container.
+- `MenuProvider`, on the other hand, defines the `#createMenu` method, which allows an [`AbstractContainerMenu`][menu] to be constructed from the container.
 This means that using this class is not desirable if you want a container without an associated GUI, for example in jukeboxes.

 `BaseContainerBlockEntity` bundles all calls we would normally make to our `NonNullList<ItemStack>` through two methods `#getItems` and `#setItems`, drastically reducing the amount of boilerplate we need to write.
 An example implementation of a `BaseContainerBlockEntity` could look like this: